-8.2.11 In addition to the requirements of these Rules, the EGC receiver shall meet the requirements and specifications of the INMARSAT and be of the type approved by the INMARSAT.
+- 8.2.11 In addition to the requirements of these Rules, the EGC receiver shall meet the requirements and specifications of the INMARSAT and be of the type approved by the INMARSAT. - 8.2.12 Interface for the transfer of received data to another radio or navigational equipment shall be provided. - 8.2.13 Interface for operating with the Bridge Alert Management (BAM) shall be provided. - 8.2.14 All interfaces provided for for communication with radio and navigational equipment shall comply with he relevant international standards.

-8.3 HF DIRECT-PRINTING TELEGRAPH RECEIVER FOR RECEPTION OF MARITIME SAFETY INFORMATION
+8.3 HF DIRECT-PRINTING TELEGRAM RECEIVER FOR RECEPTION OF MARITIME SAFETY INFORMATION

-8.3.1 The equipment of a narrow-band directprinting telegraphy for reception of maritime safety information shall consist of a receiver, signal processing device, printer and means providing frequency retuning manually and automatically.

-8.3.2 The receiver shall operate on the frequencies 4210; 6314; 8416,5; 12579; 16806,5; 19680,5; 22376; 26100,5 kHz.
-Additional frequencies may be provided intended for the International and National NAVTEX services (518, 490 and 4209,5 kHz).

-8.3.3 Provision shall be made for operability check of the receiver, signal processing device, printer and means for automatic frequency retuning, if provided.

-8.3.4 The equipment shall be capable of storing at least 255 message identifications.
+- 8.3.1 The equipment of a narrow-band direct-printing telegraphy for reception of maritime safety information shall consist of a receiver, signal processing device, printer and means providing frequency retuning manually and automatically. - 8.3.2 The receiver shall operate on the frequencies 4210; 6314; 8416,5; 12579; 16806,5; 19680,5; 22376; 26100,5 kHz.
+Additional frequencies may be provided intended for the International and National NAVTEX services (518, 490 and 4209,5 kHz). - 8.3.3 Provision shall be made for operability check of the receiver, signal processing device, printer and means for automatic frequency retuning, if provided. - 8.3.4 The equipment shall be capable of storing at least 255 message identifications.
 After between 60 and 72 h a message identification shall automatically be erased from the memory of equipment.
-If the number of received messages exceeds the memory capacity the oldest message identification shall be erased automatically.

-8.3.5 An audible and visual signalling system shall be provided at the position from which the ship is normally navigated in order to indicate reception of search and rescue messages.
+If the number of received messages exceeds the memory capacity the oldest message identification shall be erased automatically. - 8.3.5 An audible and visual signalling system shall be provided at the position from which the ship is normally navigated in order to indicate reception of search and rescue messages.